pepollms/tracker/_doc/op_5_setup_and_config.md

-# System Setup and Configuration
+# Software Setup and Configuration {#chapter-software-setup-and-configuration}

 This section describes the setup and configuration procedures of the system.